 Add some citrus, fruit, herbs or spices to your glass or bottle to keep things interesting.
+Check out my 4 Easy Electrolyte Drinks you can make to sip on all day!
 I love juicing a grapefruit and lime and then topping a 32 ounce jar with filtered water and sipping all afternoon.
 Take that Arizona summer heat!

 Drink away from meals so as not to disrupt digestion.
 Water can dilute stomach acid which you need to break down all those nutrients.
 Stop drinking 15 minutes before a meal and try to wait 45 minutes or ideally one hour after meals.